Byron/and-rs/README.md

 ## `anders` is 'anders' [![Build Status](https://travis-ci.org/Byron/and-rs.svg?branch=master)](https://travis-ci.org/Byron/and-rs) ...
 `anders` is a tool to help with the typical android project development process, and essentially is a convenience wrapper around the lower level plumbing provided by the Android-SDK.

+Please note that in order to use it, you must have the Android SDK installed and the `ANDROID_HOME` environment variable set.

 ### How to ...

 * Learn about what the build system can do